What is most important is to keep telling the individual stories, making human connections, sharing the important ideas that we meet.

 Quotes, quips and asides spoken by those in the know (and not).

-Moscow opens Zaryade, and other news from the travel front.
+What's news on the travel front.

 Russian Life is a publication of a 30-year-young, award-winning publishing house that creates a bimonthly magazine, books, maps, and other products for Russophiles the world over.